 - The external auditors are present at, and report on, all the sessions of the Committee in which regulated financial information and accounts formulations are analysed.
-In those sessions, the external auditor reports to the Committee on important Auditing and Accounting matters, and on the recommendations identified as those which would enable the internal control system to improve.
-He also presents the planning of the Accounts Auditing, its methodology, legislative innovations, and any other information considered to be useful. - The Management of Internal Auditing has full access to the Audit Committee, attending its sessions as a guest, and issuing information, at least quarterly, both about detected significant weaknesses in internal control and about the state of the action plans arising out of the audits with a view to correcting the detected weaknesses in internal control.
+In those sessions, the external auditors report to the Committee on important Auditing and Accounting matters, and on the recommendations identified as those which would enable the internal control system to improve.
+They also present the planning of the Accounts Auditing, their methodology, legislative innovations, and any other information considered to be useful. - Corporate Internal Audit Director has full access to the Audit and Control Committee, attending its sessions as a guest, and issuing information, at least twice a year, both about detected significant weaknesses in internal control and about the state of the action plans arising out of the audits with a view to correcting the detected weaknesses in internal control.